Paisley Park Cover Final

 Studio B

-Studio B is where all most die-hard fans want to be.
+Studio B is where most die-hard fans want to be.
 If you’ve chosen The Ultimate Experience, you will get to experience it, And this is where you may cry.

-Trust me when I tell you this, I was the only one on the tour that did not cry in Studio B. And this is purely because as much as I loved Prince and appreciated his music – he did not affect me like this.
+Trust me when I tell you this: I was the only one on the tour who did not cry in Studio B. And this is purely because as much as I loved Prince and appreciated his music – he did not affect me like this.
 By effect, I mean that he did not profoundly shape who I am, and I was never physically attracted to him either.
-Don’t interpret this as disrespectful to the man; I am a fan but not a teary-eyed fan.
+Don’t interpret this as disrespectful to the man; I am a fan, but not a teary-eyed fan.
 Most importantly, you can love and appreciate an artist and not have an emotional connection, so there is no judging here!

 It is also in Studio B, where you will get a chance to have your photograph taken.
-Not on your own device, but instead taken by an employee and given to you on a USB card.
+Not on your device, but taken by an employee and given to you on a USB card.

 Studio B At Paisley Park